How to Call a Landline in 2026: From Cell Phone, Internationally & More

 10-Digit Dialing Is Now Mandatory

-Even if you're calling a landline across the street, you must dial the full area code + number.
+What this means: Even if you're calling a landline across the street, you must dial the full area code + number.
+The few areas that still allowed 7-digit dialing (parts of Massachusetts, Nebraska, Oklahoma, South Carolina, Utah) are being phased to 10-digit as well.

 How to Call International Landlines

-International landline calls follow: exit code + country code + area code + local number.
-Drop the trunk prefix (leading 0).
+International landline calls follow a simple formula: exit code + country code + area code + local number.
+The key is dropping the trunk prefix — the leading 0 that locals use for domestic calls.

 | Calling To | Local Format | From US Mobile | From US Landline |